guest271314/NativeTransferableStreams/Explainer.md

 Steps:

 1. Start your local server.
-This can be achieves using a browser extension with Native Messaging to toggle the local server on and off.

 2. Create an HTML document in the root of the server directory.